Travel ban a blow to Sudan refugees awaiting US resettlement

 Haram, a 48-year-old former teacher, who said she was arrested, raped and tortured in Sudan for collecting food and clothes for displaced people in Khartoum, has been waiting for four years for resettlement approval for herself and her five children in New York, where she has relatives.

-Awad noted the irony of Trump’s travel ban: While it seeks to protect America against Islamic extremists, in the case of Sudanese in Egypt, it was punishing their victims, people still threatened by their government here.
+Awad noted the irony of Trump’s travel ban: while it seeks to protect America against Islamic extremists, in the case of Sudanese in Egypt, it was punishing the victims, people still threatened by their government here.

 “People have to understand, I fear for my life in this country,” she said.
 “It’s horrible to be so close to freedom and suddenly told you have to stay for an unknown time.”